muses-code-js/express-workshop-2/_steps/step0.md

 ![Confirming Node.js install on Windows]({{ '/assets/step0-b.png' | relative_url }}){:title="Confirming Node.js install on Windows" class="img-responsive imgbox"}

 #### Install an Editor

+You are going to need a program to write your source code in.
+We call that your editor.

+Any program that can edit plain text files will work, such as NotePad on Windows or TextEdit on macOS.
+You cannot use a word processor like Microsoft Word, Apple's Pages, or OpenOffice.

+While NotePad or TextEdit will do the job, you can download free & open-source editors which provide some additional features to make writing program source code a little more pleasant.

+If you are just getting started we recommend [Github's Atom](https://atom.io/)

+If you have used Microsoft's Visual Studio before you might like [Visual Studio Code](https://code.visualstudio.com/)

+These are both free, open-source, and available for Windows, macOS, and Linux.

 #### Install Git (Optional)

+Git is optional for this workshop if you are doing a local setup.

 #### Download the workshop files